ekwong/CIS191_Final_Project/README.md

 ## Components:

-- To do list: It has reminders for course related tasks - HWs, exams, presentations.
+- Reminders for course related assignments - HWs, exams, presentations.
 This will allow for increased efficiency when working since reminders are linked directly to folders so all the work ‘to do’ will be available to you from one place.

 - Add a course to your semester